Updated November 18, 2022

 When was the last time you had your indoor and outdoor units serviced?
 If it’s been a while, there could be some kind of physical issue causing problems with your heating and cooling.
 Check your outdoor unit for blockages or debris.
 This can include twigs, leaves, grass clippings, or animal and bird nests.
 Any of these issues can cause a decrease or even a full blockage of air flow.
 They can also cause the fans to potentially jam.
 If you’re able to clear this debris yourself, you can!
 Just make sure your system is OFF so that the fans don’t kick on half way through the job.
 Make sure to take special care when working in your unit.
 Be patient and take your time.
 You don’t want to damage the fans or any smaller more delicate mechanisms.

 Just like you would inspect an outdoor unit, evaluate your indoor unit as well.
 Remove and inspect the filter to make sure it isn’t clogged or improperly installed.
 Next, inspect the internal components.
 Look for dust or physical blockages that could be interfering with airflow.
 Ideally, you should have several feet of clearance on each side of your unit.

+If none of these steps have solved your problem, check out this blog post on How to Tell When Your Heater Needs Replaced.
+Have you been constantly dealing with the issues listed in the linked article?
+Then your system may simply be on its way out.
 If you try all of the above steps and your HVAC still isn’t working, it’s time to call in the professionals.
-Texas Ace HVAC in Dallas-Fort Worth is a 24/7/365 company.
+Texas Ace HVAC in Dallas/Fort Worth is a 24/7/365 company.
 That means we’re here to offer emergency HVAC services any time you need them.
 Yes, even on the holidays!
 Give us a call at 817-240-6701 or contact us online.